• Home

 The Garage

 The 4 car garage is made of cement block.
-The siding project will be finished in June.
 The upstairs of the garage is one open room and is adequate for a workshop, weight room, or any other configuration.
 The bay on the right includes a 1950 era stove and outdoor canning kitchen setup.
 There is no water in the garage.

 Back view of the garage and enclosed yard around it.
-We have housed chickens, ducks, and turkey in the fenced in portion, but it now houses outside dogs.
-The siding project on the garage will be complete in June.
+We have housed chickens, ducks, and turkey in the fenced in portion, but it now houses an outside dog.

-On the north side of our garage is a fenced in yard, currently being used for our outside dogs.
-Our outside dogs have kept deer out of the garden and coyotes away from our livestock.
+On the north side of our garage is a fenced in yard, currently being used for our outside dog.
+Our outside dog has kept deer out of the garden and coyotes away from our livestock.
 Also pictured is the back side of the compost bins and wood storage.

 The Property